 Quilotoa Avid walkers shouldn’t miss this scenic multiday Ecuadorian journey, overnighting at simple village guesthouses along the way.

-Choro Traversing Bolivia's Parque Nacional Cotopata, the four-day Choro Trek begins amid alpine scenery before descending into the lush, subtropical Yungas region.
+El Choro Trek Traversing Bolivia's Parque Nacional Cotopata, the four-day Choro Trek begins amid alpine scenery before descending into the lush, subtropical Yungas region.

 Cordillera Huayhuash Circuit Rivaling the big Himalayan treks, this 10-day Peruvian odyssey takes you among alpine lakes with condors circling the surrounding 6000m peaks.